acwright/acwrightdesign/README.md

 ### Welcome

 Hey there!
-My name is Aaron Wright and I'm a software developer from Lincoln, NE.
+My name is Aaron Wright and I'm a software developer from Lincoln, Nebraska.

 ### Support or Contact